How often do you speak to people using your voice?

 This resonance disorder occurs when there is too much sound coming from the nose while talking.

-It can be noticed when there is excessive nasal resonance, typically on vowels, glides, liquids, and, in severe cases, voiced oral consonants (e.g., /b/, /d/, and /ɡ/).
+This is especially true for vowels, glides, liquids, and, in severe cases, voiced oral consonants (e.g., b, d, and ɡ).

-High vowels (/u, i/) are most susceptible to effects of hypernasality and are often the most prominent signs of hypernasality.
+High vowels, like i, are most susceptible to the effects of hypernasality and are often the most prominent signs of hypernasality.

-Enlarged tonsils are the most common cause of a cul-de-sac resonance disorder.
+Enlarged tonsils are the most common cause of this disorder.

-It may also be caused by a small mouth opening, or a blockage in the anterior part of the nose.
+Other causes include a small mouth opening, or a blockage in the anterior part of your nose.

 4. Mixed Resonance

-A mixed resonance disorder is a combination of hyponasality, hypernasality, and/or cul-de-sac resonance in the same speech signal.
+A mixed resonance disorder is a combination of hyponasality, hypernasality, and cul de sac resonance in the same speech signal.

 This disorder occurs when there is a combination of an improper closing of the soft palate muscle and a blockage in the nasal airway.